Mary Prince: Early life and education

 As a child Mary worked in poor conditions in the salt ponds up to her knees in water.
 Due to the nature of salt mining, Mary and others were often forced to work up to 17 hours straight as owners of the ponds were concerned that if the workers were gone for too long rain would come and soil the salt.
 Generally, men were the salt rakers, forced to work in the salt ponds, where they were exposed to the sun and heat, as well as the salt in the pans, which ate away at their uncovered legs.
 Women did the easier packaging of salt.

-Mary Prince was returned to Bermuda in 1810, where her master at the time had moved with his daughter.
-While here, she said in her account that she was physically abused by her master, and forced to bathe him under threat of further beatings.
-Mary resisted her master's abuse on two occasions: once, in defence of his daughter, whom he also beat; the second time, defending herself from her master when he beat her for dropping kitchen utensils.
-After this, she left his direct service and was hired out to Cedar Hill for a time, where she earned money for her master by washing clothes.
+Mary Prince was returned to Bermuda in 1812, where Robert Darrell had moved with his daughter.
+While here, she said in her account that she was physically abused by Darrell and forced to bathe him under threat of further beatings.
+Mary resisted Darrell's abuse on two occasions: once, in defence of his daughter, whom he also beat; the second time, defending herself from Darrell when he beat her for dropping kitchen utensils.
+After this, she left his direct service and was hired out to Cedar Hill for a time, where she earned money for her enslaver by washing clothes.

-In 1815, Mary was sold a fourth time, to John Adams Wood of Antigua for $300 (2021: ~£3,900; ~$5,300).
+In 1815, Mary was sold a fourth time because she wet the bed, to John Adams Wood of Antigua for $300 (2021: ~£3,900; ~$5,300).
 She worked in his household as a domestic slave, attending the bedchambers, nursing a young child, and washing clothes.
 There she began to suffer from rheumatism, which left her unable to work.
 When Adams Wood was travelling, Mary earned money for herself by taking in washing and by selling coffee, yams and other provisions to ships.

 In Antigua, she joined the Moravian Church, where she also attended classes and learned to read.
 She was baptised in the English church in 1817 and accepted for communion, but she was afraid to ask Adams Wood for permission to attend.
-In December 1826, Prince married Daniel James, a former slave who had bought his freedom by saving money from his work.
+In December 1826 at Spring Garden Moravian Church, Prince married Daniel James, a former enslaved man who had bought his freedom by saving money from his work.
 He worked as a carpenter and cooper.
 According to Mary, her floggings increased after her marriage because Adams Wood and his wife did not want a free black man living on their property.